 The 4C has been circling the drain for a while now.
 We don’t really exactly need the specific sales records to know that we haven’t seen many 4Cs out and about.
 A car that lovely, we would notice, and they just aren’t around.
 Well, there’s a good reason for that; nobody bought them.
-Car and Driver reports that Alfa only managed to find 144 people (who still believe in love and beauty) to buy the Alpha Romeo 4C.
-In 2020 they only enriched 71 people’s lives.
+Car and Driver reports that Alfa only managed to find 144 people (who still believe in love and beauty) to buy the Alfa Romeo 4C in 2019.
+For 2020, they only enriched 96 people’s lives, according to Goodcarbadcar.
 And, that is a damn shame.

-Let’s take a look back at the 4C Spider
+Let’s take a look back at the Alfa Romeo 4C Spider

 The buying options as of the latest model were simple, to say the least.
 There was only one way to get it, convertible.
 There was an option for upgrading speakers from Alpine and a clear bra, but other than and color, those were pretty much the run of the game.

 No one, not even I, will say the Alfa Romeo 4C was a comfortable car.
-I might even say that when it comes to taking rough road conditions, you might be more comfortable in a pioneer’s wagon.
-What this stiffness gives us is a delicate and nimble machine that chops an apex with such precision and grace as to make-believe for a second that the driver is an F1 driver.
+I might even say that you might be more comfortable in a pioneer’s wagon when it comes to taking rough road conditions.
+This stiffness gives us a delicate and nimble machine that chops an apex with precision and grace as to make-believe for a second that the driver is an F1 driver.

 I’ll be honest; there isn’t much to speak of here.
-Alpha was kind enough to include seats and air conditioning.
+Alfa was kind enough to include seats and air conditioning.
 What else do you want?
-In fact, the interior is so small and straightforward that there is nothing, and I mean nothing that the driver cannot easily reach while in the captain’s chair.
+The interior is so small and straightforward that there is nothing, and I mean nothing, that the driver cannot easily reach while in the captain’s chair.
 I believe that Alfa is trying to look after us drivers by giving us fewer distractions and sparing us an abundance of comfort to remain focused.
 Thanks, Alfa.